17zuoye/pyirt/README.md

 The algorithm is described in details by Bradey Hanson(2000), see in the literature section.
 We are grateful to Mr.Hanson's word.

+## Current version is in early development stage.
+Use at your own peril. ##

 Model Specification
 ===================